mailpakokok/Genshin-Stuffs/Farming Routes/Sumeru/Local Specialities/Padisarah/readme.md

 # Padisarah Farming Route
-> There will be a total of 69 Padisarah.
-For number `2` you have to finish Aranara Quests*
+> There will be a total of 73 Padisarah.

-*will add description for quest later

 1.